mcmil/wuff-wiki/Configuration-DSL.md

   and downloads eclipse distributions into it as needed.

 <a name="selectedEclipseVersion"></a>
-- **selectedEclipseVersion** - string, optional, default value is '4.3.2'.
+- **selectedEclipseVersion** - string, optional, default value is '4.4'.
   Defines which version of eclipse is to be downloaded and installed by Wuff tasks.
+Wuff preconfigures the following eclipse versions to be chosen: '3.7.1', '3.7.2', '4.2.1', '4.2.2', '4.3.1', '4.3.2', '4.4'.

 <a name="eclipseVersion"></a>
 - **eclipseVersion** - function(String, Closure), multiplicity 0..n.
 When called, defines version-specific configuration.
 Wuff configuration may contain multiple version-specific configurations.
 Only one version-specific configuration is "active" - this is defined by selectedEclipseVersion.

 <a name="eclipseMavenGroup"></a>
-- **eclipseMavenGroup** - string, optional, default value (for version '4.3.2') is 'eclipse-kepler-sr2'.
+- **eclipseMavenGroup** - string, optional, default value (for version '4.4') is 'eclipse-luna'.

 <a name="eclipseMirror"></a>
 - **eclipseMirror** - string, optional, default is 'http://mirror.netcologne.de'.
 Can be used for specifying common base URL.